Discover more at Wallington

 The new house was very basic, designed for occasional shooting parties rather than as a permanent home.
 Consisting of four ranges built around an open central courtyard, it would have looked very different to the house we see today.

-Upon his death Sir William (the younger) left debts of £77,000 and an illegitimate daughter, Elizabeth Ord.
+Upon his death Sir William (the younger) left debts of £105,000 and an illegitimate daughter, Elizabeth Ord.

-Wallington would then pass to Sir William’s nephew Walter Calverley (1707–77) on the condition that Walter married Elizabeth and adopted the family name of Blackett.
+Wallington would then pass to Sir William’s nephew Walter Calverley (1707–77) on the condition that Walter married his cousin Elizabeth and adopted the family name of Blackett.
 Walter agreed and in 1728 Wallington was passed to the 21-year-old.

-He invited the Swiss-Italian stuccodore, Pietro Lafranchini, to create the stunning Rococo plasterwork in the south wing.
+They invited the Swiss-Italian stuccodore, Pietro Lafranchini, to create the stunning Rococo plasterwork in the south wing.

 He also had the gardens and estate extensively redesigned with pleasure grounds and more trees and he installed many of the water courses and ponds.
 Much of this work is still visible in the East and West Woods.